-IV.
-Expected Effects
+V. Expected Effects

-As of December 31, 2021, the FDIC insured 148 banks that were classified as large or highly complex for deposit insurance assessment purposes, and that would be affected by this proposed rule.
-The FDIC expects most of these institutions will adopt CECL by January 1, 2023, the proposed effective date of the rule.
+As of June 30, 2022, the FDIC insured 144 banks that were classified as large or highly complex for deposit insurance assessment purposes, and that will be affected by the final rule.23 The FDIC expects most of these institutions will adopt CECL by January 1, 2023, the effective date of the rule.
+Absent the final rule, the FDIC would not be able to price for modifications to borrowers experiencing financial difficulty, which are restructured loans and a meaningful indicator of credit risk, once most institutions adopt ASU 2022-02 and updates to the Call Report have been implemented as of March 31, 2023.
+Failure to capture this risk in deposit insurance assessments for large and highly complex banks could adversely affect the DIF.